mordio30/django-school-api-V/README.md

 - Custom Validators
   - validate_name_format: Only accepts string in the following format "First M. Last"
+    - Validation Error: 'Name must be in the format "First Middle Initial.
+Last"'
   - validate_school_email: Only accepts string ending with "@school.com"
+    - Validation Error: 'Invalid school email format.
+Please use an email ending with "@school.com".'
   - validate_combination_format: Only accepts string in the following format "12-12-12" (Ensures there are numbers only)
+    - Validation Error: 'Combination must be in the format "12-12-12"'

 ## Running Tests